Jerey/mara-x-meter/README.md

 > This video was taken over the course of 30 minutes.
 Further the machine was already a bit heated up from a previous shot.

+## Workflow

+My mara x is connected to a wifi controlled power outlet.
+Whenever I want a coffee, I switch it on and after I am done making my coffee, I switch the outlet off.
+Since e-ink displays have to be shutdown properly to avoid pixel burn, the D1 mini has to survive around 5s after loosing power to do that.
+Since batteries usually have a to big capacity for that and are also limited in number of charging cycles, I looked into supercapacitors after [Oliver Ju](https://github.com/helmo2004) suggested those.

 ## Setup

 To build this project, following parts are needed: